aimms/function-reference/elementary-computational-operations/time-functions/convertreferencedate.rst

 	_ep_IndianTZ := 'India Standard Time' ;

-Wondering what time it is in the other timezones when I wake up:
+Wondering what time it is in the other timezones when I wake up...

 .. code-block:: aimms